 For the reanalysis of existing experiments, the choice of the econometric method for making inferences on the main effects should be based on the strength of the available prior knowledge.
 If researchers have little prior knowledge about the interaction effects, we recommend using the long model t-tests, which are the uniformly most powerful unbiased tests.
-If prior knowledge about the interaction effects is available, but the researchers are not confident enough to be willing to sacrifice size control for all values of the interactions, we recommend Elliott et al. (2015a)'s nearly optimal tests.
+If prior knowledge about the interaction effects is available, but the researchers are not confident enough to be willing to sacrifice size control for all values of the interactions, we recommend the nearly optimal tests of Elliott et al. (2015a).
 The nearly optimal test allows for targeting power based on prior knowledge while ensuring uniform size control.
 If precise prior knowledge about the interaction effects is available, researchers can use the AKK or the IMS approach to leverage such prior knowledge to improve power substantially.
-However, unlike the other methods, these two approaches exhibit size distortions when the prior knowledge is incorrect.
+However, unlike the other methods, these two FIGURE 7.-LEAVING THE INTERACTION CELL EMPTY INCREASES POWER RELATIVE TO APPROACHES THAT CONTROL SIZE FOR ALL β{12}